Tiffany Valentine: Season One

 The next day, Tiffany poses as celebrity guest Jennifer Tilly at a special movie screening benefitting children's hospitals, held by Mayor Cross.
-The mayor announces that as part of the benefit, 72 children's hospitals across the country will be receiving a priceless gift from Jennifer's personal collection of vintage Good Guy dolls, which will ship immediately after the movie screening.
+The mayor announces that as part of the benefit, seventy-two children's hospitals across the country will be receiving a priceless gift from Jennifer's personal collection of vintage Good Guy dolls, which will ship immediately after the movie screening.
 The mayor's daughter Caroline wants the Chucky doll Tiffany is holding, so she allows Caroline to take it into the movie theatre with her.
 After the movie is finished that evening, Tiffany meets with the truck driver to ensure the dolls are delivered to the airport before the plane leaves at midnight.
 She walks back to her car but finds that it doesn't start, and she watches helplessly as Andy Barclay drives the truck away with the dolls inside.
 However, as Andy is on the road, the Tiffany doll breaks through the glass and holds him at gunpoint, demanding he keep driving.

 Meanwhile, Tiffany returns to a secret location where she is keeping Nica, who is finally waking up from being drugged.
-She tells Nica that she really likes her, but she couldn't run the risk that Chucky would regain control.
+She tells Nica that she really likes her, she couldn't run the risk that Chucky would regain control.
 Therefore, she amputated Nica's arms and legs to prevent her from fighting back.